heptarch/heptarch.github.io/drafts/demon.md

 apostles celebrating their master.
 But then the teardrops lengthened inward into spikes, and cruelly pierced the ball; Susan gasped, shocked by a twelvefold betrayal beyond anything in the scriptures.
-The spikes pushed through to the other side, and the whole figure shivered and convulsed, dancing into new, more convoluted patchworks, the ball concealed by its assailants.
+The spikes pushed through to the opposite side, and the whole figure shivered and convulsed, dancing into new, more convoluted patchworks, the ball concealed by its assailants.